We are open as usual and look forward to helping you!

 £24,750ADD TO BASKET MORE PHOTOS

 Hallmarked In 1976

 Hallmarked in London in 1976 by Garrard & Co., this stunning Elizabeth II, Sterling Silver Model of a Stag, is realistically cast and chased, and stands on a marble base.
 The stag model on the base measures a very impressive 21.5"(55cm) tall, by 18"(45.5cm) wide, by 8.25"(21cm) deep.

 Hallmarked in London in 1874 by Alexander Macrae, this fantastic, Victorian, Antique Sterling Silver Suite of Compotes, feature cut glass bowls held by cherubs, which stand on ornately decorated bases.
 The larger compote measures 21"(53cm) tall, by 12.5"(32cm) in diameter.
 The two smaller compotes measure 15"(38cm) tall, by 10.5"(27cm) in diameter.
 The total silver weight is a substantial 165 troy ounces.

 Hallmarked In 1834

-Hallmarked in Birmingham in 1834 by Robinson, Edkins & Aston, this beautiful, William IV, Antique, Sterling Silver Centrepiece, has a central large bowl, and 4 smaller glass bowls which can be switched for the Sterling Silver sconces to allow the use of candles.
-Engraved to one side is the coat of arms to one side.
+Hallmarked in Birmingham in 1834 by Robinson, Edkins & Aston, this truly stunning, William IV, Antique Sterling Silver Centrepiece, has a central glass bowl, 4 smaller bowls which can be switched for silver sconces to allow the use of candles, and is engraved with a coat of arms to one side.
 The centrepiece measures 17.5"(44cm) tall, by 16"(41cm) wide and deep, and weighs 146 troy ounces.
 The coat of arms is that of Reverend Allan Smith Masters.

 £29,750ADD TO BASKET MORE PHOTOS